minershive/hiveon-kb/guides/add-asic-to-hiveos.md

 ### Uninstall
 `hive-uninstall`

-A cron jobs might have to be removed manually with crontab -e even if they are left there the would do nothing.
+Cron jobs might have to be removed manually with `crontab -e`, even if they are left there they would do nothing.

 ### Innosilicon old models
-Some innosilicon factory firmware have a memory leak, and ASIC freezes every few days.
+Some Innosilicon factory firmware have a memory leak, and ASIC freezes every few days.
 To solve this problem, you can enable the miner or ASIC reboot every 24 hours.
 Run the following commands:

 <pre><code>
 inno-reboot miner enable/disable